ARoibu/andrei-roibu-travelsite/README.md

 # andrei-roibu-travelsite
 # Description

-The purpose of this project is to practice the basics of working with Git and GitHub.
+The purpose of this project is to recreate a basic travel website from mockups provided.

 ## Usage